Enlightenment (Doctor Who): Themes and interpretation

-Writer Barbara Clegg based the Eternals on a wealthy group of her relatives who, upon visiting her, had demanded constant entertainment, treating other family members almost as "lesser beings".
-Clegg drew inspiration from the Bible's Book of Genesis, deriving the prize of enlightenment from The Tree of Knowledge.
-Having read about solar winds, she decided to use them as the basis of propulsion for space vessels.
-Clegg highlighted the nature of enlightenment, showing it not to be knowledge, as the Eternals believe, but wisdom, as demonstrated by Turlough's rejection of the Black Guardian.

-The episode makes use of a regular science-fiction trope: bored, god-like beings playing with mortals' lives for amusement.
-In their book About Time, Lawrence Miles and Tat Wood liken this to a prevalent strand of children's fiction, where magical worlds are held together by the rules of the children who visit them.
+In their book About Time, Lawrence Miles and Tat Wood argue that the serial makes use of the science fiction trope of bored, god-like beings playing with mortals' lives for amusement.
+The authors liken this to a prevalent strand of children's fiction, where magical worlds are held together by the rules of the children who visit them.
 Miles and Wood also highlight the political elements of the story, likening the portrayal of the Eternals to the view of the upper classes as "effete parasites feeding off the labour (and in this case the imagination) of the proles."
 The Doctor then acts as part of the class struggle, helping the workers gain freedom while the gentry get their comeuppance.
+Miles and Wood also believed the serial highlighted the nature of enlightenment, showing it not to be knowledge, as the Eternals believe, but choice, as demonstrated by Turlough's rejection of the Black Guardian.

 In his essay Love is a Stranger, published in the first volume of the Doctor Who Magazine — Special Edition, David Bailey highlights the central idea that "The lives of little people are precious, special and worth fighting for...
 The Eternals may have unimaginable power at their fingertips but they lack, and are jealous of, one thing: the ability to live, and die."
 The hollowness of immortality was a thread that ran through Season 20, with the earlier story Mawdryn Undead showing Mawdryn trapped in an endless cycle of painful regeneration, while in "The Five Doctors", Borusa's prize of immortality results in little more than a living death.
 The horror of eternal life is brought home when the Black Guardian threatens Turlough with immortality as a punishment for failure, something that drives him to try to commit suicide rather than face eternity.

 Broadcast

 Enlightenment was first broadcast in a twice-weekly slot on BBC One during the first two weeks of March 1983.
 The story episodes averaged 6.8 million viewers, with the highest viewing figures being 7.3 million for the final episode.
-The episodes averaged 67.5% on BARB's Appreciation Index, with Part Four once again achieving the highest figures.

-Archive

-The BBC holds all four episodes on D-3 tape, transferred from the original 2" videotapes.
+The episodes averaged 67.5% on the Appreciation Index, with Part Four once again achieving the highest figures.The BBC holds all four episodes on D-3 tape, transferred from the original 2" videotapes.